Tijuana Veneers: Longevity and Care Guide

 Several factors can affect the longevity of Tijuana veneers.
 Some of these factors include oral hygiene habits, diet, and lifestyle habits such as smoking.
 It is important to discuss these factors with your Tijuana veneer dentist to determine the best course of action to prolong the life of your veneers.

-Tips to Prolong the Lifespan of Tijuana Veneers
+Tips to Prolong the Veneers Longevity in Tijuana

 There are several ways to prolong the life of your Tijuana veneers.
 Regular brushing and flossing, avoiding hard and sticky foods, and wearing a mouthguard during physical activities are some of the ways to protect your veneers from damage.